twhrodrigu/agendador/README.md

 ### Google Calendar API
 (Adapted from [this guide](https://my.thoughtworks.com/docs/DOC-30275))

-#### Creating a Google application
+#### Creating a Google Application

-* Go to https://console.developers.google.com/ (make sure you're using your ThoughtWorks account)
+- Go to [console.developers.google.com](https://console.developers.google.com/) (make sure you're using your ThoughtWorks account)
-* Click on "Create Project", pick a name (i.e., "agendador-1") and click on "Create"
+- Click on "Create Project", pick a name (i.e., "agendador") and click on "Create"
-* Select "API & auth" on the sidebar on the left, and then "Consent screen"
+- Select "API & auth" on the sidebar on the left, and then "Consent screen"
-* Enter a product name under "Product name" (i.e., "agendador") and click on "Save"
+- Enter a product name under "Product name" (i.e., "agendador") and click on "Save"
-* Select "API & auth" on the sidebar on the left, and then "Credentials"
+- Select "API & auth" on the sidebar on the left, and then "Credentials"
-* Click on "Create new Client ID", select "Web application", enter "http://localhost:9393" under "Authorized Javascript origins" and "http://localhost:9393/" under "Authorized redirect URIs"
+- Click on "Create new Client ID", select "Web application", enter `http://localhost:9393` under "Authorized Javascript origins" and `http://localhost:9393/` under "Authorized redirect URIs"
-* Select "API & auth" on the sidebar on the left, and then "Credentials"
+- Select "API & auth" on the sidebar on the left, and then "Credentials"
-* Click on "Create new key", then on "Server key", leave the "Accept requests from these server IPs addresses" textarea empty and click on "Create"
+- Click on "Create new key", then on "Server key", leave the "Accept requests from these server IPs addresses" textarea empty and click on "Create"
-* Select "API & auth" on the sidebar on the left, click on "APIs", then "Calendar APIs" and then on the "Enable API" button
+- Select "API & auth" on the sidebar on the left, click on "APIs", then "Calendar APIs" and then on the "Enable API" button

-#### Configuring the application
+#### Configuring the Application

 Go back to the "Credentials" page ("API &auth", then "Credentials").
 In this page are a few identifiers that must be passed to the frontend and backend aplications: "Client ID", "Client secret" and "API key".
 To do so, we use environment variables.

-* Edit the `$HOME/.profile` file on your vagrant instance and append the following:
+- Edit the `$HOME/.profile` file on your vagrant instance and append the following:

 ```
 export GOOGLE_API_CLIENT="<Client ID>"